Nik Kershaw: 2000–present

 Following the release of his eighth studio album in 2012 (Ei8ht, his first release to reach the UK Albums Chart since 1986), Kershaw undertook a small tour of the UK, with some European dates.
-As part of each show he played the entirety of his debut album, which had been re-mastered and re-released in March 2012.
+As part of each show he played the entirety of his debut studio album, which had been re-mastered and re-released in March 2012.

-In 2012, Kershaw was featured as the lead singer on a new recording of "The Lamia", originally recorded by Genesis for their 1974 album The Lamb Lies Down on Broadway, with Steve Hackett for the latter's Genesis Revisited II album.
+In 2012, Kershaw was featured as the lead vocalist on a new recording of "The Lamia", originally recorded by Genesis for their studio album The Lamb Lies Down on Broadway (1974), with Steve Hackett for the latter's Genesis Revisited II studio album.
 He is also featured as a guest performer on the same song on Hackett's Genesis Revisited: Live at Hammersmith CD and DVD, released November 2013.

 Kershaw performed a solo acoustic set at Fairport's Cropredy Convention in August 2013.
 He was on tour in the UK and Ireland in Autumn 2014.
 He continues to perform at 1980s revival events and festivals each year.
-In the latter part of 2015 he performed a 31-date tour of the UK, on a double bill with Go West, supported by Carol Decker.
+In the latter part of 2015 he performed a 31-date tour of the UK, on a double bill with Go West, supported by Carol Decker of T'Pau.

-On 11 November 2016, Kershaw performed in Reykjavík, Iceland, together with the band Todmobile.
-He joined them after a short set of eight songs and played guitar in three Todmobile songs.
+On 11 November 2016, Kershaw performed in Reykjavík, Iceland, together with the pop rock band Todmobile.
+He joined them after a short set of eight songs and played guitar on three Todmobile songs.

-In June 2020, Kershaw released an EP of six new songs, These Little Things.
+In June 2020, Kershaw released an extended play (EP) of six new songs, These Little Things.
 Oxymoron is Kershaw's most recent full studio album, which was released in October 2020.
 It features 16 songs, which were recorded at Abbey Road Studios.

+In 2024, Kershaw went on a co-headlining tour with Go West in Australia and New Zealand.

+In late 2024, Kershaw embarked on a 40th Anniversary Tour, titled 'The 1984 Tour'.
+Kershaw performed both iconic platinum albums Human Racing & The Riddle in their entirety.

 Personal life

-Nik Kershaw's first wife was Canadian Sheri Kershaw, herself a musician who featured on several of Kershaw's early albums.
+Kershaw's first wife was Canadian Sheri Pogmore, herself a musician who featured on several of Kershaw's early studio albums.
 The couple married in July 1983, had three children together, and divorced in 2003.
-His second son was born with Down syndrome.
+Their second son was born with Down syndrome.
 Kershaw remarried in 2009 and has also had a child with his second wife Sarah.

 In 2019, Kershaw received an Honorary Doctorate from the University of Suffolk for his services to the music industry.